Get insider access

 Conclusion

-• Planar Magnetic Headphones: usually intended for more critical listeners.
+• Planar Magnetic Headphones: These are usually intended for more critical listeners.
 The drivers are a bit more complicated to design and are typically heavier and bulkier than dynamic ones.
 They also consume slightly more power.
 However, they have a tighter, punchier bass response that's more true to the applied audio signal.
 They are larger, and the entire diaphragm vibrates.
-This means less distortion at high volumes and a planar sound wavefront that reproduces a better soundstage than dynamic ones.
+This means less distortion at high volumes and a planar sound wavefront reproducing a better soundstage than dynamic ones.
 Unfortunately, there's not a lot of variety, as only a few companies make planar headphones.